 ***Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the United States may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

-- On April 8, the Government of Bermuda reported there are 753 active COVID-19 cases of which 753 are non-hospitalized and 26 are hospitalized.
-A total of 864 have recovered and the total deceased is 14.
-Bermuda has had 1657 total confirmed positive cases.
+- On June 11, the Government of Bermuda reported there are 4 active COVID-19 that are non-hospitalized.
+A total of 2460 have recovered and the total number of deaths is 33.
+Bermuda has had 2497 total confirmed positive cases.

-- The Centers for Disease Control and Prevention (CDC) currently lists Bermuda’s country classification as Level 4: Very High Level of COVID-19 in Bermuda.
+- The Centers for Disease Control and Prevention (CDC) still lists Bermuda’s country classification as Level 2: Moderate Level of COVID-19 in Bermuda.

 - Please visit the Bermuda Travel Advisory website for the current Department of State Travel Advisory for Bermuda.

 - The Government of Bermuda has published the following guidance for immunized and non-immunized travelers:

 - For additional information and updates, please visit the Government of Bermuda’s COVID-19 website.

 - Are PCR and/or antigen test available for U.S. citizens in Bermuda?
 Yes

 - If so, are test results reliably available within 72 hours?
 Yes